Episode 162 – How to public speak better than TED Talk speakers

 Bring on “game day!”

-There are a few more things to speaking but nothing beats experience and practice.
+There are a few more things to public speaking engagements such as motivational speaking but nothing beats experience and practice.
 If you’ve ever wanted to be a keynote speaker try this process out.
 I hope it helps.
 Also, If you need a keynote speaker or speaker coach, send me a message I’d love to hear from you.

 Chris Everingham lives and breathes health & fitness.